avlidienbrunn/ctf-writeups/nuitduhack-2016/night_daemonic_heap/README.md

 |--------------------------------------------|
 ```

-From here we can create a "write_what_where" scenario by placing the name string of one barbarian where the "pointer to barbarian name" inside Allocated_block5 is.
+We can create a "write_what_where" by placing the name of a new barbarian over Allocated_block5.
 This means we can control the name pointer of the barbarian allocated inside Allocated_block5.

-By changing it and using "print all", we can leak data anywhere.
+By changing the name of the new barbarian (and therefore changing the name pointer of Allocated_block5 barbarian) we can leak data anywhere.
 By changing it and using "change [whatever_string_is_at_that_address] [what_we_wanna_change_it_to]" we can write data anywhere.

 Using the same technique (shrink free chunk) we can leak addresses from the heap.
 If we leak the VTable pointer of a barbarian, we can calculate the offset to got and then leak libc addresses.

-Since I didn't know which libc version it was running, I wrote a leak loop searching for system() as well as the rop gadget I used (add_rsp90_pop3ret).
-I guessed the offsets I started at by using my local libc and then started looking from there.
+Since I didn't know which libc version it was running, I wrote a leak loop searching for system() and the rop gadget I used (add_rsp90_pop3ret).
+I guessed the starting offsets by using the offsets of my local libc.
 They were ~300 bytes off.

-I then changed the "print" function of one of the barbarians to point to the add_rsp_90_pop3ret gadget (rsp+0x90 will point to our input).
-That gadget would return to pop_rdi_ret (to get "/bin/sh" in rdi), which in turn returns to system().
+We could then change the "print" function of one of the barbarians to point to the add_rsp_90_pop3ret gadget (rsp+0x90 will point to our input).
+That gadget would return intoto pop_rdi_ret (to get "/bin/sh" in rdi), which in turn returns to system().

 Output of exploit:
 Shrinking chunk and creating use-after-free state...